carterTsai95/XcodeShortcut/README.md

 1. **Jump to Definition**
 	- (⌘ Command) + (⌃ Control) + J or (⌘ Command)
 	- or  (⌃ Control) + Click

+With this shortcut developer can navigate through the

 2. **Find Call Hierarchy**
 	- (⌘ Command) + (⌃ Control) + (⇧ Shift) + H